Construction Site Lifting Injury Attorneys

 - Dislocation: Dislocation of the knee or hip occurs when the joint’s ligaments are compromised and causes swelling, pain, and difficulty walking.
 Dislocations are very serious and can even require surgery to correct, adding on to the recovery time.

-The Massachusetts construction site lifting injury lawyers at Crowe & Mulvey, LLP, know that leg injuries like these can put construction workers out of work for months at a time.
+The Boston construction site lifting injury lawyers at Crowe & Mulvey, LLP, know that leg injuries like these can put construction workers out of work for months at a time.

 Any one of these common lifting injuries can be painful or uncomfortable at best, and many workers on construction sites must deal with high costs of treatment or have to take off work.
 An experienced personal injury attorney may be able to help injured workers fight for the financial compensation that they need.

 Contact a Lifting Injury Lawyer in Boston